dvlden/vidage/README.md

 |---|---|---|---|---|---|---|
 | 15+ ✔ | 20+ ✔ | 5.1+ ✔ | 15+ ✔ | 12+ ✔ | 14.12+ ✔ | Noop ✘ |

 Unfortunately, I was unable to determine the issue on Internet Explorer.
-It just shows up the cover image, but never plays the video. :'(
+It just shows up the cover image, but never plays the video. :cry:

 If anyone can track down the issue, I'd appreciate the help!